cirosantilli/linux-cheat/sandbox/README.md

-stuff that is not yet good enough
+Stuff that is not yet good enough.